aliae2425/RevitExtension/README.md

 | FamilyBrowser | create a family browser base on shared files | in progress
 | documentation | documentation for the related template | to do

+## Installation

+- download the code as zip
+- extract fails in %appdata%
+- in pyrevit settings : custom addin
+- add the folder
+- save and reload

 ## Feedback